 In 2012, Kering launched its pioneering EP&L, which is the 'work horse' behind virtually all sustainability activities at Kering.
-It paints a comprehensive, detailed picture of our environmental impacts across the full supply chain, looking at six key parameters: air pollution, water pollution, greenhouse gases, water consumption, waste production and land use (which contains a number of proxies for biodiversity21).
-Critically, it also allows us to quantify our total land footprint, which is around other areas that produce raw materials).
+It paints a comprehensive, detailed picture of our environmental impacts across the full supply chain, looking at six key parameters: air pollution, water pollution, greenhouse gases, water consumption, waste production and land use (which contains a number of proxies for biodiversity).
+Critically, it also allows us to quantify our total land footprint, which is around 350,000 hectares across the full supply chain (of which 94%, or 330,000, is farmland, rangeland, mining sites, and other areas that produce raw materials).